top of page

 • Can I maintain my existing research grants or apply for new grants while participating in the Programme?

-Please note that joining the Programme requires a full-time employment contract and a commitment to relocate and change your place of residence to Hungary.
+Please note that joining the Programme requires a full-time employment contract and a commitment to relocate and change your place of residence to Hungary for the entire duration of the fellowship.
 Any conflicting or jeopardizing agreements must be flagged at the time of application.
 Researchers may pursue supplementary activities, provided no conflict of interest exists.
 These activities can include personal or family commitments, starting a company, pursuing another research project, or engaging in advanced studies unrelated to the Momentum MSCA Programme.
 However, it is essential that these activities do not jeopardize the training activities funded under the Programme.
 Researchers must maintain a minimum commitment of 50% to their primary project.

 • Can I apply for the fellowship if I have already completed a postdoctoral program elsewhere?